Dono-Rossi/CSC215/Notes/CPMchapter8notes.md

 The JPE and JPO work in the Z80 only if the preceding ALU operation was logical: AND, OR, ZOR.
 However, the flag bit that record parity in the 8080 indicated operation overflow in the Z80.
 * Leads to 8080 programs that bomb on the Z80
 * BOMBED MICROSOFT BASIC :O

+## Avoiding Conflicts
+- On Z80, there are commands that just don't work on the CP/M assembler
+- Becasue of this, many conflicts arise when the Z80 clashes with CPM
+- To solve this, the 8080 provides 'absolute adressing' where Jump instructions go to a definite location in memory
+- the Z80 adds 'relative adressing' where a jump can be specified to a location